giomf/docker-traefik/README.md

 ```
 ### Init behavior

-The behavior of the *--init* command varies from service to service.
+The behavior of the *init* command varies from service to service.
 This behavior must be adjusted in *ctl.sh* depending on the service.
 Otherwise, an error message appears when executing the init command.
 The use case for initializing is to create the volumes and copy configuration files from etc into them so that they can be edited afterwards.

 ## Service configuration values that need to be adjusted
-After executing the *--init* command, the configuration files must be adjusted in most cases.
+After executing the *init* command, the configuration files must be adjusted in most cases.
 This should only happen in the volumes folder and not in the etc folder.
 Otherwise, sensitive data may be pushed upstream.
 The following table gives an overview of which files must be adjusted.

 | Value   | File    |